 - The iteration backlog, consisting of the stories committed to for the iteration, with clearly defined acceptance criteria

 - A commitment by the team to the work needed to achieve the goals

 The purpose of iteration planning is to organize the work and define a realistic scope for the iteration.
 Each Agile Team agrees on a set of stories for the upcoming iteration (the iteration backlog) and summarizes those stories into a set of iteration goals.
 The iteration backlog and goals are based on the team’s capacity and allow for consideration of each story’s complexity, size, and dependencies on other stories and other teams.
 At the end of planning, the teams commit to the goals of the iteration and adjust stories as necessary to achieve the larger purpose.
 In return, management does not interfere or adjust the scope of the iteration, allowing the team to stay focused.

 Inputs to Iteration Planning

-In SAFe, iteration planning is a refinement of the level of detail and an adjustment of the initial iteration plans created during Agile Release Train (ART) PI planning.
-Teams approach iteration planning with a pre-elaborated team backlog.
-(They have usually held a backlog refinement meeting during the previous iteration.)
+In SAFe, iteration planning is a refinement of the level of detail, and an adjustment of, the initial iteration plans created during PI planning.
+Teams approach iteration planning with a pre-elaborated Team Backlog.
+(They have usually held a backlog refinement event during the previous iteration.)
 There are a number of inputs to the iteration planning event:

-- The team’s PI plan backlog, which consists of stories that were identified during PI planning and provisionally assigned to iterations
+- The team’s PI plan, which consists of stories that were identified during PI planning and provisionally assigned to iterations

 - Additional stories that have arisen from a local context, including items such as defects and Refactors, as well as new stories that have come about since the planning session to support Feature delivery

 - Feedback from the system demo